soundjester/lemmy_monkey/README.md

 This script should work with Grease/Tamper/Violent (etc.) monkey userscript managers.

 This script is (or should be) theme agnostic.
-It has been tested with darlkly, darkly-red, litely, and litely-red.
+It has been tested with darkly, darkly-red, litely, and litely-red.

 ## Script Options
-At the top of the script are two variables that are easiy customized:
+At the top of the script are two variables that are easily customized:
 - Adjust **thumbnail sizes** to your preference.
   - The current script defaults to a compact (small) thumbnail size of 70 x 70px.
 - Adjust the **comment reading width** to your preference